badiou/capstoneapi/README.md

 4. The `capstoneAPI_online.postman_collection.json` file can be used to test the API.
 If you have a 401 error, you need to get another token from your Auth0 domain to test the endpoints.

-To show the example of bearer token you can show it in your `config.py file`
+To show the example of bearer token you can show it in your `config.py` file

-##  Testing
+##  Testing using capstonedb_test
 To run the tests, run
 ```
 dropdb capstonedb_test
 createdb capstonedb_test
-psql capstonedb_test < capstonedb.sql
 python test_app.py
 ```